Post

 On Thursdays, Holt rehearsed with a violinist and a pianist — a piano trio.
 In his wonderful description, Holt recounts how difficult some parts were and how they frequently had to analyze carefully (no coach) where they were going astray.
 “Finally, after many tries, we get it right.
 We stop and applaud each other.”

-But eventually Holt made time to resume playing.
-In the epilog, he writes about “making a space” for playing cello by giving up other activities.
+In his epilog, Holt writes about “clearing a space” for playing cello by sacrificing other important activities.
 He also describes how he was improving as a cellist and a musician, and he communicates well the pleasure he got from playing well with his fellow musicians.

 Rating: Four stars (very good)